The Enns Cycling Path at a glance

-- Recommended schedule and route planning: You should take about 10-12 days, including some spare time for sightseeing.
-The tourism associations and cycling hosts along the EuroVelo 9 are happy to help you plan your route.
+- Recommended schedule and route planning: You should take about a week, including some spare time for sightseeing.
+The cycling hosts along the Enns Cycling Path will help you to plan your route.
 They will of course also provide you with information about bike hires and service points and have all kinds of good tips for you for additional attractions along the tour.

-- Ideal travel time: From late April to mid-October
+- Ideal time to travel From mid-May to mid-October

 - The right bike: Touring or trekking bike